Nonparametric tests of treatment effect homogeneity for policy-makers: Preliminaries

 Before describing the inference problem, we first review existing results on identification of the CATE in randomized and observational studies.
 Let $\mu_P(a,x) := E_P(Y|A = a, X = x)$ denote the conditional mean of the outcome given the treatment and covariates.
-We also let $\pi_P(a|x) := Pr_P(A = a| X=x)$ denote the treatment assignment mechanism; $\mu_0(a,x)$ and $\pi_0(a|x)$ refer to these quantities evaluated at the true law $P_0$.
-We will make the following assumptions: \begin{assumption} (Consistency) If $A=a$, then $Y=Y(a)$. \end{assumption} \begin{assumption} (Positivity) if $f_X(x)>0$ then $\pi_0(a|x)>0$ for $a\in \{0,1\}$. \end{assumption} \begin{assumption} (Conditional exchangeability) $Y(a)\indep A|X$ for $a=0,1$. \end{assumption} Under the above assumptions, the ATE and CATE, respectively, are identified as
+We also let $\pi_P(a|x) := Pr_P(A = a| X=x)$ denote the treatment assignment mechanism or \textit{propensity score}; $\mu_0(a,x)$ and $\pi_0(a|x)$ refer to these quantities evaluated at the true law $P_0$.
+We will make the following assumptions: \begin{assumption} (Consistency) If $A=a$, then $Y=Y(a)$. \end{assumption} \begin{assumption} (Positivity) If $f_X(x)>0$ then $\pi_0(a|x)>0$ for $a\in \{0,1\}$, where $f_X(x)$ is the density of $X$. \end{assumption} \begin{assumption} (Conditional exchangeability) $Y(a)\indep A|X$ for $a=0,1$. \end{assumption} Under the above assumptions, the ATE and CATE, respectively, are identified as

-Although we assume \ref{consistency}-\ref{cond_ex} in what follows, further extensions could likely be made for settings with unmeasured confounding, under an alternative identification strategy e.g. with a valid instrumental variable.